Welcome to The Jerilderie Shire Council

 Whether you are looking to break a long journey; to relax

 and soak up some unique Australian history and experience country lifestyle; or

 looking for a “sea change” –Jerilderie has plenty to offer in country charm and

 Council, at its Special Meeting held 24 June 2015, resolved as follows:

 87/06/15-RESOLVED on the motion of Councillors Henery and Smith that the Fit for the Future-Template 3-Rural Council submission be endorsed.

-The Fit for the Future Submission is available for viewing:
+The Fit for the Future Submission is available for viewing on IPART's website:

 Community Protection Planning for the Jerilderie Community

 The NSW Rural Fire Service are hosting a community meeting at 7.00pm Wednesday 5 August 2015 in the Ian Gilbert Room, Jerilderie Civic Hall.

 NSW Rural Fire Service in conjunction with the Mid Murray Bush Fire Management Committee would like to work with residents of Jerilderie to form a Community Protection Plan.